inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ## Files

-!!! warning "Work in progress"

-    The files fields are subject to change during November-December 2020 when the files integration is finalized.

 Records may have associated digital files.
-A record is not meant to be associated with a high number of files, as the files are stored inside the record and thus increases the overall size of the JSON document.
+A record is not meant to be associated with a high number of files, as the files are stored inside the record and thus increase the overall size of the JSON document.

 ### Enabled (1)